 - 2. In October 2013, the government announced a number of reforms to the national apprenticeship programme as a way of introducing more rigorous standards, being more responsive to the needs of employers and to meet the commitment of having 3 million apprenticeships in place by 2020.
 At the heart of these reforms is the aim to increase both the quantity and quality of apprenticeships. - 3.
 The two elements of the above reforms which will have the most impact for Wiltshire Council are the levy, and the proposed public sector target. - 4.
 The apprenticeship levy is charged at a rate of 0.5% of an employer's pay bill and is collected monthly by the HMRC through PAYE deductions, and is therefore another tax on employment costs.
-For the council's workforce the contribution was £470k in the first year and the total amount that the Council, including maintained and VC schools, will pay into the levy during any one year roughly equates to £1m. - 5.
-The Public Sector Target is for public sector bodies with more than 250 employees in England to employ an average of at least 2.3% of their staff as apprentices from 2017-2021.
-This means that the council needs to have approx. 106 apprentices in the workforce each year until 2021, and for schools this is approx. 150 apprentices.
+For the council's workforce the contribution was £470k in the first year and the total amount that the council, including maintained and VC schools, will pay into the levy during any one year roughly equates to £1m. - 5.
+The public sector target is for public sector bodies with more than 250 employees in England to employ an average of at least 2.3% of their staff as apprentices from 2017-2021.
+This means that the council needs to have approximately 106 apprentices in the workforce each year until 2021, and for schools this is approximately 150 apprentices.

-Main considerations
+Main Considerations

-Current position
+Current position - apprenticeship numbers

-- 6. The current number of apprentices employed by the council is 90 (as at 16 April 2018).
-Of these 16 are newly recruited apprentices, and 74 are existing staff who are accessing apprenticeship training to upskill and gain qualifications that support their personal development and career progression, and also the council's succession plans.
+- 6. The current number of apprentices employed by the council is 89 (as at 24th May 2018).
+Of these 16 are newly recruited apprentices, and 73 are existing staff who are accessing apprenticeship training to upskill and gain qualifications that support their personal development and career progression, and also the council's succession plans.
 The table in Appendix 1 shows the current breakdown of where these apprentices are employed per corporate director area and the information in Appendix 2 breaks this down further to detail the number of apprentices per service area. - 7.
-In addition to the 90 apprentices currently in place there are a further 8 civil engineering, 3 data analyst and 3 residential care apprenticeships pending.
+In addition to the 89 apprentices currently in place there are a further 8 civil engineering, 3 data analyst and 3 residential care apprenticeships pending.
 The apprenticeship standards for civil engineering have only recently become available and six of these will be for existing staff who will complete qualifications to support their own development and career progression, as well as two new apprentices.
 The civil engineering apprenticeships are important opportunities for services where there has previously been recruitment and retention issues.

-- 8. The total value of the 90 apprenticeships already in place in terms of the draw on our apprenticeship levy account is £622,863.
+- 8. The total value of the 89 apprenticeships already in place in terms of the draw on our apprenticeship levy account is £617,863.
 This is the total amount that we will have used from our levy account once the apprenticeship training for these staff is completed.
 The value of the 14 apprenticeships pending and outlined above is £195,000.
 The value of each apprentice varies, with a greater draw on our account for those apprentices completing professional qualifications. - 9.
-This current number of apprentices and the 14 pending equates to 98% of the public sector target and means we have 2.2% of our staff as apprentices.
+This current number of apprentices and the 14 pending equates to 97% of the public sector target and means we have 2.2% of our staff as apprentices in respect of the council's contribution to the levy.